bekasa/astro/src/pages/blog/restic-and-duplicati.md

 It is required to enter a password, a warning is given not to lose or forget , otherwise files stored in the repository will be irretrievable.

-Backing up Docuents folder the repository <code>restic -r  E:/path to repo/restic_backup --verbose backup ~/Documents</code>
+Backing up Documents folder the repository <code>restic -r  E:/path to repo/restic_backup --verbose backup ~/Documents</code>

 The '-r' flag indicates the repository and is required, the '--verbose' flag is optional but includes additional information related to the backup.
 A 'snapshot' of the files is stored in the repo.
 Files can be excluded with the '--exclude' option either explicitly or by pattern matching.